Computer fan control: Voltage modification ("volt modding")

 The voltage a computer cooling fan receives is defined by the difference between the voltage wire (+12 V) and the ground wire (+0 V).
 By connecting one or both wires to a different voltage, the voltage the fan receives will be different from the default 12 V the fan was designed for.

-Increasing the voltage over the default 12 V can be achieved by e.g. connecting the −12 V or −5 V power line instead of the ground wire in the fan connector, and by connecting the 5 V power line in the +12 V input of the fan connector.
-Through this procedure, 10, 17 and 24 V voltages can be achieved, with voltages exceeding 12 V being potentially damaging to the computer fans rated at 12 V. However, the combination of modern power supplies no longer being required to provide a −5 V power line and the limited power delivery capability of the −12 V line (usually less than 1 A of current) reduces the total capacity for volt modded fans in modern systems.
+Increasing the voltage over the default 12 V can be achieved by connecting the −12 V or −5 V power line instead of the ground wire in the fan connector, and by connecting the 5 V power line in the +12 V input of the fan connector.
+Through this procedure, 10, 17 and 24 V voltages can be achieved, although voltages exceeding 12 V can damage computer fans rated at 12 V. However, modern systems are less suited to volt-modding fans since modern power supplies do not necessarily provide a −5 V power line, and the −12 V line usually permits less than 1 A of current.

-Connecting the +5 V power line to the +12 V input of the fan reduces the voltage the fan receives to +5 V. Some fans will not work at such low voltage at all, while some other fans may run at +5 V once they have started rotating at a reasonable speed.

-Another method of reducing the fan speed is by moving the 5 V wire in the classical Molex power connector in the place of the Ground wire going to the fan, thereby delivering +7 V (12 V − 5 V = 7 V) to the fan.
-However, this is a potentially risky method, because +5 V PSU line is intended to source current only, not sink it, so the PSU is likely to get damaged in case of load on 5 V PSU line being below the load generated by 7 V fans (e.g. when PC enters idle/sleep state).
-Also, the components inside the computer using +5 V power might be exposed to over 5 V in case of a short circuit in the fan.
+Another method of reducing the fan speed is by moving the 5 V wire in the Molex power connector going to the fan to the place of the ground wire, thereby delivering +7 V (12 V − 5 V = 7 V) to the fan.
+However, this is a risky method, because the +5 V PSU line is intended to source current only, not sink it, so the PSU may be damaged by a load on 5 V PSU line below the load generated by 7 V fans (e.g., when PC enters idle or sleep state).
+Also, the components inside the computer using +5 V power could be exposed to over 5 V in case of a short circuit in the fan.